I-1-3-9.Reporting Fraud or Criminal Violations by Employees, Contractors, Claimants, or Other Members of the Public

-Any Office of Disability Adjudication and Review (ODAR) employee who suspects that a Social Security Administration (SSA) employee, state agency employee, contractor, claimant, or other member of the public is violating the Social Security Act or other Federal law, or is perpetrating fraud, must refer the matter to the Office of the Inspector General (OIG).
+Any Office of Hearings Operations (OHO) or Office of Analytics, Review, and Oversight (OARO) employee who suspects that a Social Security Administration (SSA) employee, state agency employee, contractor, claimant, or other member of the public is violating the Social Security Act or other Federal law, or is perpetrating fraud, must refer the matter to the Office of the Inspector General (OIG).

 If the individual is an appointed representative, see the instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-1-3-6.

 If the suspected criminal violation is related to an issue being adjudicated, see the referral instructions in I-1-3-18 and I-1-3-21.
 If the suspected criminal violation comes to the attention of an administrative law judge (ALJ) during testimony given at hearing, and the suspected criminal violation is unrelated to the merits of the case, the ALJ will limit the hearing to the issues in the notice of hearing and will avoid initiating further inquiry during the hearing.
 However, after the hearing, the ALJ will refer the criminal matter to OIG.
 If the ALJ has concerns about adjudication issues based on the testimony, the ALJ will consult with the Hearing Office Chief Administrative Law Judge and the Regional Chief Administrative Law Judge.

 The OHO or OARO employee may also choose to notify SSA management, especially when the matter involves an SSA or state agency employee, or a contractor paid by SSA.

 An OHO or OARO employee may choose to make a referral anonymously or request that OIG keep his or her identity confidential.
 When making a referral, the employee should note whether he or she referred the matter to SSA management.